johnulist/mpsendtoafriend/README.md

 ## About
 This is a customized version of the Send to a Friend module by Mijn Presta.
 It allows you to add a captcha to the module.
 If you would like to secure the other forms in you store, you can use the Full Version.

-## Full version
-You can secure the following forms with the full version:
-- Login
-- Register
-- Password forgotten
-- Contact
-- Back Office login

-The module is available on Addons: http://addons.prestashop.com/en/19154-the-new-recaptcha.html

 ## Features
 ### Mission
 The aim of this module is to (finally) secure the plagued `sendtoafriend` module.